Risks of hip and knee replacement

 - Heart attack or stroke during or after surgery.

-- Infection in the knee, lungs (pneumonia), or urinary tract.
+- Infection in the joint, lungs (pneumonia), or urinary tract.

 - Poor wound healing.
 This is more likely for people who are not healthy before surgery, who smoke or have diabetes, or who take medicines that weaken their immune systems.